NHTSA // CRASH-TESTED

 The Honda Passport is a five-seat, two-row midsize SUV positioned between the compact CR-V and the three-row Pilot in Honda's lineup.
 Aimed at active adults and small families who want a capable, road-trip-ready vehicle without the bulk of a full-size hauler, the Passport competes in one of the most contested segments in the American market.
 Its safety record is a central part of the ownership conversation.

-The 2026 Honda Passport earns an NHTSA Safety Index of 86 out of 100, an strong result driven by its federal crash-test stars and its recall record.
-No vehicle recalls are on file for this model year.
+The 2026 Honda Passport earns an NHTSA Safety Index of 85 out of 100, a strong result driven by its federal crash-test stars and its recall record.
+It has 1 recall on record, reflected in the score.

 - new and teen drivers who want standard crash-avoidance tech